ailab-prompt-transfer/qa_prompt_transfer/README.md

 # Is Prompt Transfer Always Effective?
 An Empirical Study of Prompt Transfer for Question Answering
-Out work is accepted to NAACL 2024🎇
+Our work is accepted to NAACL 2024🎇

 This repository include the code for our paper "Is Prompt Transfer Always Effective?
 An Empirical Study of Prompt Transfer for Question Answering (NAACL short, 2024)."